 Small, but mighty, the headlamp is my personal favorite day hiking essential.
 Whether you’re waking up at dawn to hike the Delicate Arch at sunrise, reading in the tent after a day spent on the trails, or heading out on a photo-worthy sunset mission, this is going to be your most cherished possession.
 Petzl makes some of the BEST headlamps and I take this one on every single hiking and backpacking trip that I head out on!
 I would also be sure to toss extra batteries in your first aid kit in case the batteries die.

 Bear spray isn’t necessary in all parts of the world, but if you’re hiking in regions that are populated by bears, don’t hit the trails without this stuff!
 It can be pretty expensive at first, but it could end up saving your life.
 Also, if you don’t end up discharging yours, toss it into your car glove box for self-defense!
 Most places that have bears will have shops to pick this up when you arrive, so purchasing it online isn’t necessary.

 DREAMING OF HIKING IN US NATIONAL PARKS?
-THESE ARE MY FAVORITES:
+THESE ARE MY FAVORITE SPOTS:

 WHAT ARE YOUR SNACK ESSENTIALS FOR DAY HIKES?
 SHARE WITH ME IN THE COMMENTS BELOW!